scummvm/scummvm/doc/docportal/other_platforms/atari.rst

 - There is no cloud/LAN functionality.

-- The built-in MIDI driver (STMIDI) does not work.
+- The Atari built-in MIDI driver (STMIDI) does not work.

 - FLAC, OGG and MP3 decoding libraries are extremely CPU intensive and greatly slow down the user experience.
 ScummVM is best run with uncompressed audio, when available.